Your guide to getting a ham radio license in the USA

 These remote exams follow a similar process to standard exams.
 The only difference is that you answer the questions online with a timer.

 Once you’ve passed your ham radio licensing exam, there are only a couple of things left to do.
-You need to make a note to renew your license in ten years’ time – or keep an eye out for an email.
+You need to make a note to renew your license in ten years – or keep an eye out for an email.

-Popular communities like the ARES amateur radio club make it easier for you to find new broadcasts to explore.
+Popular communities like the ARES amateur radio club make it easier for you to find new radio technologies to explore.
 Joining a group also means that you’ll have a chance to connect with people all around the world that share the same interests as you.

-If you’re feeling altruistic, you can even join an amateur radio club that helps people in times of crisis.
-These groups focus on getting valuable messages to people during natural disasters.
+If you’re feeling altruistic, you can even join an amateur radio group that helps people in times of crisis.
+These groups focus on getting vital messages to people during natural disasters.

 Take your ham radio knowledge to the next level

 Getting a ham radio license and experimenting with amateur radio won’t be everyone’s idea of a great time.
 Some people prefer to use their home radio for listening to talk radio, music, and nothing else.

 However, if you’re one of the many people who find shortwave radio and radio technology interesting, you might find a new passion with ham radio.

 Amateur radios give people a unique insight into the world around them, and a different way to connect with other human beings worldwide.

 If you’re a huge fan of the radio world, it feels great to earn your own callsign, it is a considerable achievement.
 There are plenty of ham radio enthusiasts out there who frame their license certificate.